 O’Neill Superlite USCG Vest – Amazing Value

-Another cracking vest from O’Neill is the Superlite.
+Another great jet ski life vest from O’Neill is the Superlite.
 This is the best life jacket for jet skiing for anyone on a tight budget.

 It gives a tighter fit around the middle than the Reactor vest that we just mentioned due to its four-buckle system.